IT'S ALL ABOUT HEALTH AND BUSINESS

 Every 1st and 3rd Sat. of each month 10:00 a.m. - 10:30 a.m. with Wendy

 If you have a business and would like to be interviewed on either or both of our radio shows, would like a customized radio commercial for your business, or you need comprehensive writing and/or editing services,visit: www.partnersinhealth.biz or www.wmmedcomm.com and contact us.

-The following are the National Health Observances for August 1–31
+The following are a few of the National Health Observances for October 1–31

 If you have a background and expertise in any of the above topics, please contact: 443-742-5669 to schedule an interview and or a customized radio commercial for your website or commercial radio promotions.
 Email:firstname.lastname@example.org